-(Turner, 1990), where n is the number of traces used in the transform and x the offset of the trace on the input CMP gather.
-If the CMP gather is perfectly flattened prior to transformation, then the velocity $v \rightarrow \infty$, so the apparent slowness where t is time on the input CMP gather.
+(Turner, 1990), where n is the number of traces used in the transform and x is the offset of the trace on the input CMP gather.
+If multiples on the CMP gather are perfectly flattened prior to transformation, then the velocity $v \to \infty$ , so the apparent slowness where t is time on the input CMP gather.
 In the limit, equation (1) therefore reduces to